City of Colchester

 The City of Colchester is a local government district with city status in Essex, England, named after its main settlement, Colchester.
-It is, with 200,222 people according to Office of National Statistics estimate for mid 2024, the most populous district in Essex and also includes the towns of West Mersea and Wivenhoe and the surrounding rural areas stretching from Dedham Vale on the Suffolk border in the north to Mersea Island in the Colne Estuary in the south.

-The district borders Tendring District to the east, Maldon District to the south, Braintree District to the west, and Babergh District in Suffolk to the north.
+With an estimated population of 200,222 in mid-2024, it is the most populous district in Essex.
+The district includes the towns of West Mersea and Wivenhoe, with surrounding rural areas stretching from Dedham Vale, on the Suffolk border in the north, to Mersea Island in the Colne Estuary in the south.
+It borders Tendring District to the east, Maldon District to the south, Braintree District to the west and Babergh District in Suffolk to the north.

 History

 Colchester was an ancient borough with urban forms of local government from Saxon times.
 Burgesses were already established by the time of the Domesday survey of 1086.
 The earliest known borough charter dates from 1189, but that charter appears to confirm pre-existing borough rights rather than being the foundation of a new borough.
 The borough was reformed in 1836 to become a municipal borough.

 The current district was formed on 1 April 1974, under the Local Government Act 1972, covering four former districts which were abolished at the same time: